-What is Advertising Networks?
+What are Advertising Networks?

-What is Mobile Ad Networks?
+What are Mobile Ad Networks?

 What is PPC Ad Networks?

 It is one of the most used advertising price models which is easily understood by advertisers and some can argue it is the most preferred pricing model used by both advertising networks and advertisers.

-The Flat rate PPC: This model of pricing specifies that the advertisers and the Ad network or the Publisher agrees on a flat rate price per clicks generated.
-For instance, the advertiser and the publishers may agree on 0.5 per each click generated.
-In some cases, Ad Networks or the publisher will charge based on each Ad space on the webpage.
+The Flat rate PPC: This model of pricing specifies that the advertisers and the Ad network or the Publisher agrees on a flat rate price per click generated.
+For instance, the advertiser and the publishers may agree on 0.5 per click generated.

 Keywords are often used to enhance the target while the auctioning system is triggered automatically each time a visitor triggers the adposition or spot.

-What is CPM Ad Networks?
+What are CPM Ad Networks?

 First I will like to explain what is CPM in the simplest way, Cost per impression (CPI), also known as Cost per thousand impressions (CPM) is an advertising pricing model which pays the publisher a fixed amount for every 1000 impressions or page-views generated.

-- Total cost for running the ad is $15,000.
+- The total cost of running the ad is $15,000.

 - The total estimated audience is 2,400,000 people.